huntdatacenter/docs/docs/troubleshooting/connection.md

 ### Broken VPN connection

 Your VPN session will reset after 12 hours.
 This will cause your connection to break.
 For examples, connections left running over night will not work the next morning.
 You will need to turn off your VPN and then initiate a new connection to get back into your lab.

+### Conflict with existing VPN

+Already running VPN services on your local machine may cause conflicts when connecting to our HUNT Cloud VPN.
+Try to disconnect the already running VPN service and reconnect to the HUNT Cloud VPN.
+NTNU users on Windows and Linux operating systems may connect to both NTNU VPN and the HUNT Cloud VPN using a [tailored NTNU VPN address](/troubleshooting/connection/#access-whitelist).

 ### No internet while connected to VPN